serverpod/serverpod_docs/docs/06-concepts/10-modules.md

 ## Referencing a module

-It can be useful to reference serializable objects in other modules from the yaml-files in your model directory.
+It can be useful to reference serializable objects in other modules from the YAML-files in your models.
 You do this by adding the module prefix, followed by the nickname of the package.
 For instance, this is how you reference a serializable class in the auth package.

 ```yaml
 class: MyClass